alexguerra-dev/elegant-mess/README.md

 # Elegant Mess

 I am not sure what this is going to be.
+It looks like it is going to be sort of a test bed for learning React, NextJS, and in general.
+Software development.

 ## Getting Started

-This is how you start the development server.
+For development you can start a server with...

 ```bash
 yarn dev
 ```

+You could also use `npm`.
+I prefer `yarn` I think it is faster.
+But, I am not really sure that is true.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.